Samourai-Wallet/samourai-wallet-android/Guides/PuraVida Wiki.md

 Welcome to the PuraVida's Samourai Wallet Android wiki!

-Here will be a collaboration of information for Samourai Wallet Tools, Knowledge and whatever else is deemed important for the community.
+Here is a collaboration of information brought together by the SW community for the Samourai Wallet Tools, Knowledge and whatever else is deemed important for the community.
 The goal here is to have a one stop location for any questions that may arise.

 Many thanks to the team at Samourai Wallet for the tools provided to the community to help make Bitcoin more fungible.